 Rhiannon Riley, N.P.

-Obstetrics & Gynecology (OB-GYN), Reproductive Endocrinology (Fertility), Women's Health
+Obstetrics & Gynecology (OB-GYN), Prenatal Care, Reproductive Endocrinology (Fertility), Women's Health

 Many people dream of becoming parents, but for some, that dream is difficult because they have trouble achieving pregnancy on their own.
 At Mayo Clinic Health System, we have the privilege of helping patients try to make that dream a reality.

 It can take a healthy couple up to a year to conceive.
 Couples may begin evaluation after one year of unprotected, appropriately timed intercourse (every day to every other day around expected ovulation) OR begin evaluation within six months if there is history to suggest there may be difficulty getting pregnant.
 History that may contribute to difficulty includes the woman having had irregular menstrual cycles or a tubal pregnancy, or if the man has had history of pelvic injury.

 During a workup, we evaluate a couple to determine the cause of their infertility.
 This can include lab work and imaging.

 We monitor a woman through a cycle to see if she is ovulating and/or to measure the response to treatment.
 Sometimes, this involves lab work, as well as ultrasound, to look at the ovaries and uterus.
 We also monitor patients that are undergoing in vitro fertilization at another facility.